niashi/password-generator/README.md

 ## Future improvements

 - [ ] Change the notification style.
-The ideia is to create a modern and minimalistic toast like the following:
+The idea is to create a modern and minimalistic toast like the following:

 ![alt text](image-1.png)